tum-pbs/pbdl-book/others-GANs.md

 ## Maximum likelihood estimation

-To train a GAN we have to briefly turn to classification problems.
+To train a GAN we have to briefly turn to _classification problems_, which we've managed to ignore up to now.
-For these, the learning objective takes a slightly different form than the regression objective in equation {eq}`learn-l2` of {doc}`overview-equations`:
+For classification, the learning objective takes a slightly different form than the regression objective in equation {eq}`learn-l2` of {doc}`overview-equations`:
 We now want to maximize the likelihood of a learned representation
-$f$ that assigns a probability to an input $\mathbf{x}_i$ given a set of weights $\theta$.
+$f$ that assigns a probability to an input $\mathbf{x}_i$ given a set of weights $\theta$ for a chosen set of $i$ distinct classes.
 This yields a maximization problem of the form

 $$
 \text{arg max}_{\theta} \Pi_i f(\mathbf{x}_i;\theta) ,